 The doctoral dissertation is an original empirical study that demonstrates the student's knowledge of research methods and mastery of their primary area of research.

 The Doctoral Advisory Committee includes a minimum of four members: three from the department, including the advisor, and one from outside the department.
 Departmental members must be Graduate Faculty or equivalent research faculty and are chosen by the student and advisor.
-The Doctoral Advisory Committee is to be formed within 2 to 3 months after successful completion of the preliminary examination, with the exception of the outside member who may be chosen just prior to the Initial Dissertation Defense.
+The Doctoral Advisory Committee is to be formed within two to three months after successful completion of the preliminary examination, with the exception of the outside member who may be chosen just prior to the Initial Dissertation Defense.
 The student may petition the Biology Department Graduate Committee to change an advisor or committee member.

 The Doctoral Defense is to consist of a formal departmental colloquium open to the public.
 It is conducted by the Doctoral Advisory Committee, with the outside examiner present.
 The Graduate School must be notified at least 10 working days in advance.
 Announcements of the dissertation defense are posted around the Biology Department and sent via e-mail or listserv.